aaronpowell/aaronpowell.github.io/src/documents/posts/2013-07-10-implementing-indexers-in-javascript.md

---- cson
+---
-title: 'Implementing "indexers" in JavaScript'
+  title: "Implementing \"indexers\" in JavaScript"
-date: '2013-07-10'
+  date: "2013-07-10"
-tags: ['javascript']
+  tags:
+    - "javascript"
-description: """My colleague Luke Drumm challenged me to implement C# style indexers in JavaScript.

-So let's have a look at how you can do that, and how you can make some very interesting JavaScript objects that are self replicating.
-We'll build on the knowledge of using `bind` and `apply` from the last two posts.
+  description: "My colleague Luke Drumm challenged me to implement C# style indexers in JavaScript.\n\nSo let's have a look at how you can do that, and how you can make some very interesting JavaScript objects that are self replicating.
+We'll build on the knowledge of using `bind` and `apply` from the last two posts."
-"""
 ---

 [Luke](https://twitter.com/lzcd) was wanting to know how to implement this C# code as JavaScript: